SethDavenport/visualizations/README.md

 ## Final Renders

 At this point, I have a robust test platform for experimenting with rosette geometry compositions.
-You can play with a live version [here](http://rawgit.com/DietCokeOfEvil/visualizations/master/rosette.html).
+You can play with a live version [here](https://s3.amazonaws.com/generative-art/rosette-generator/index.html).

-I certainly have all the tools I need to duplicate the original patterns that inpired this effort: